Community Spanish Interpreter

 The Associate in Applied Science (A.A.S.) degree in Community Spanish Interpreter prepares students to enter the workforce as entry-level bilingual professionals who will provide communication access in interview and interactive settings.
 This program will also provide educational training for working professionals who want to acquire Spanish language skills.

 The length of time to complete the Community Spanish Interpreter (A.A.S.) degree or certificate depends on the number of pre-requisite math and English courses students must take, the time at which students are admitted into the program, and the number of courses students take each semester.
 Students are admitted in fall, spring, and summer semesters, but specific courses are only offered once a year.
-Full-time students can finish the degree in two years if they follow the sequence set forth in the plan of student, which requires students to take courses in the summer.
+Full-time students can finish the degree in two years if they follow the sequence set forth in the plan of study, which requires students to take courses in the summer.

 In order to have the best idea of exactly how long the program will take, it is recommended that you apply, have your transcripts sent for evaluation, and then follow up with your program advisor who can provide you with a personalized, semester-by-semester plan outlining the specific courses you would need to take.
 That plan would include an “anticipated graduation” date.

 Once students graduate with a Community Spanish Interpreter (A.A.S.) degree, students do not need to pass a test or earn a license to seek employment in the field of interpreting and translation.
 Most employers do not require their employees to be certified; however, there are some professions, such as medical and court interpreters that may require the employee to pass an exam after graduation and earn a specific certification.
 There are several nationally accredited certifications.
-For more information visit the <em>Community Spanish Interpreter Resources</em> page.

 Graduates should qualify for entry-level jobs as para-professional bilingual employees in educational systems or a variety of community settings.
 Individuals may choose from part-time, full-time, or self-employment/free-lance positions, or apply language skills to other human service-related areas.
 Career opportunities for Spanish Interpreters include Social Work, Human Resources, Immigration Specialists, and Teachers.
+For more information, visit the Career Resources tab above.

 No, even though some knowledge of Spanish is always helpful, the program has a diversity of students with no prior knowledge of the Spanish language.
 Both types of students are successful in completing the degree or certificate program.